General Information

 Sarcoptic mange is a highly contagious skin disease of mammals caused by mites.
 It is the most common agent isolated in severely affected black bears.
 S. scabiiei has a wide host range that includes dogs, foxes, coyotes, horses, cows, cats, and numerous other domestic and wildlife species.
 Humans are susceptible to S. scabiiei infestation but most infections are mild and do not require treatment.

 Hunters should carefully evaluate bears before harvest and refrain from harvesting bears that show any signs of mange.
 Determining if a bear has mange can be difficult in the field, especially because other conditions can appear similar to mange, such as normal shedding.
 The DWR mange brochure (see below) contains photos of bears with mange along with additional characteristics to look for to help in your assessment.
 Research and experience in other states show that many bears with mild to moderate cases can survive and clear symptoms of mange.
 If you have any doubts, please refrain from harvesting the bear; instead, take photos, note your exact location (take GPS coordinates, if possible) and submit this information to the Virginia Wildlife Conflict Helpline at vawildlifeconflict@usda.gov or 1-855-571-9003.
-Information submitted to the Wildlife Conflict Helpline helps DWR track the distribution of the disease and is not intended to provide an emergency response to a reported mange bear.
+Reports not only help us track the prevalence and spread of mange but also help guide our research and decisions about hunting seasons in affected areas.

 Bear Training Seasons

-• A mange-infested bear cannot be killed during any bear training (chase) seasons.
-To help DWR track the distribution of this disease, hunters should report any mange-suspect bear observed while training to the Virginia Wildlife Conflict Helpline by the next business day (with photos and location coordinates): vawildlifeconflict@usda.gov or 1-855-571-9003.
+- A mange-infested bear cannot be killed during any bear training (chase) seasons.
+Hunters should report any mange-suspect bear observed while training to the Virginia Wildlife Conflict Helpline as soon as possible (with photos and location coordinates): vawildlifeconflict@usda.gov or 1-855-571-9003.

 Harvesting a Mange-Infested Bear